TheProgrammingKitchen/apm/elixir/README.md

 ## Run full test suite including end to end tests with 'Hound'

   1. `cd apm/elixir/apps/apm_px`
-  2. `mix phoenix.server` – in an extra terminal
+  2. `mix phx.server`     – in an extra terminal
   3. `phantomjs --wd`     – in an extra terminal
   4. `mix test --trace`   – in apps/apm_px or in the project root path